Osmosis Jones: Critical response

 On Rotten Tomatoes, Osmosis Jones has an approval rating of 55% based on 112 reviews, with an average rating of 5.5/10.
 The site's critical consensus reads, "The animated portion of Osmosis is zippy and fun, but the live-action portion is lethargic."
 On Metacritic, the film has a weighted average score of 57 out of 100, based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 The film's animated sections were praised for their plot and fast pace, in contrast with the criticized live-action segments.
 Robert Koehler of Variety admired how the animated and live-action segments intermingled: "most extensive interplay of live-action and animation since Who Framed Roger Rabbit".
 Michael Atkinson of The Village Voice wrote its "genre satire" was "almost Swiftian": "disastrous physiopathological stats are fodder for glib newscasts."
 He thought the denouement surrendered "to the big sleep (in an amazing Ordet kind of way)", concluding "not since David Cronenberg’s Rabid has a movie used biological vulnerability to such resonant and anxious profit."
 NYT wrote "the film, with its effluvia-festival brand of humor, is often fun, and the rounded, blobby rendering of the characters is likable.
 But the picture tries too hard to be offensive to all ages.
 I suspect that even the littlest viewers will be too old for that spit."
-Roger Ebert gave the film 3 out of 4 and wrote: "Likely to entertain kids, who seem to like jokes about anatomical plumbing.
+Roger Ebert gave the film 3 out of 4 stars and wrote: "Likely to entertain kids, who seem to like jokes about anatomical plumbing.
 For adults, there is the exuberance of the animation and the energy of the whole movie, which is just plain clever."
 The use of gross-out humor in the film's live-action sequences, as seen in most films directed by the Farrelly brothers, was widely criticized.
-As such, Lisa Alspector of the Chicago Reader described the film as a "cathartically disgusting adventure movie".
+As such, Lisa Alspector of the Chicago Reader described the film as a "cathartically disgusting adventure movie."
 Maitland McDonagh of TV Guide praised the film's animation and its glimpse of intelligence although did criticize the humor as being "so distasteful".
 Lisa Schwarzbaum of Entertainment Weekly felt that the film had a diverse premise as it "oscillates between streaky black comedy and sanitary instruction"; however the scatological themes were again pointed out.
 Jonathan Foreman of New York Post claimed Osmosis Jones to have generic plotting, saying that "It's no funnier than your average grade-school biology lesson and less pedagogically useful than your typical Farrelly brothers comedy."
 Michael Sragow of Baltimore Sun praised David Hyde Pierce's performance as Drix, claiming him to be "hilarious" and "a take-charge dose of medicine".

-The film also received criticism for its use of the Kid Rock song "Cool Daddy, Cool", the full version of which contains lyrics promoting statutory rape.
+The film also received criticism for its use of the Kid Rock song "Cool Daddy, Cool," the full version of which contains lyrics promoting statutory rape.

 The film received numerous Annie Award nominations including Best Animated Feature (losing to Shrek).